RuzindanaWendyOrnella/akan-name-calculator/README.md

 * bootstrap
 ## BDD
 # scenario
- A  user should be able to use my akan name displayer and;
+ A  user should be able to use my akan name displayer and:
 See a  small description of what the application does on the landing page.
 Enter their birthday through a form
 Choose what gender they are.